mamund/apis-and-agents/misc/job-control-doc.md

 ---

-## 🛠 Bonus Capabilities in Progress
+## Bonus Capabilities in Progress

 - `onlyOnStatus` — selectively write to state
 - Future: retry policies, conditional logic, task transform hooks, loops and mappers

 ---

-## 📣 Why Is This Cool?
+## Why Is This Cool?

 Because you get:
-- ⚡ Declarative, clean job logic
+- Declarative, clean job logic
-- 🧱 Modular microservice orchestration
+- Modular microservice orchestration
-- 🧠 State-based affordance tracking
+- State-based affordance tracking
-- 🧘‍♀️ No glue code.
+- No glue code.
 No hard-wiring.

 You're orchestrating behavior — not just calling APIs.

 ---

-## 🧠 Is This Orchestration or Choreography?
+## NOTE: Is This Orchestration or Choreography?

 This is **orchestration**.
 The `job-control` service is the central conductor that:
 - Runs each step in order